Christoph16478/iq/iq_java.md

 ----

-36. Write SQL query to find second highest salary in employee table? (solution) This is one of the classic questions from SQL interviews, the event it's quite old it is still interesting and has lots of follow-ups you can use to check the depth of candidate's knowledge.
+**Write SQL query to find second highest salary in employee table?**
+This is one of the classic questions from SQL interviews, the event it's quite old it is still interesting and has lots of follow-ups you can use to check the depth of candidate's knowledge.
 You can find second highest salary by using the correlated and non-correlated subquery.

 You can also use keyword's like TOP or LIMIT if you are using SQL Server or MySQL, given Interviewer allows you.
 The simplest way to find 2nd highest salary is following: